 On tour with Richard Barrow

-Richard Barrow, British expat, travel writer, and our unofficial news broadcaster is a national treasure here in Thailand.
-As a prolific user of social media and fluent in Thai, Richard is for many of us our go-to person for an understanding of local news and events.
-These invaluable updates have been appreciated across the land and even caught the Queen’s attention to be recognised for services to British Nationals Overseas in the New Year Honours list.
+Richard Barrow, British expat, travel writer, and our unofficial news broadcaster, is a national treasure here in Thailand.
+As a prolific social media user and fluent in Thai, Richard is, for many of us, our go-to person for understanding local news and events.
+These invaluable updates have been appreciated across the land and even caught the Queen’s attention, leading to recognition in the New Year Honours list for services to British Nationals Overseas.

 Thailand’s British expat and popular travel writer will again #stayhome to keep us updated during our current COVID-19 third wave.